AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 12. Customer service

-Customer service plays a crucial role in logistics companies, as customers often contact them for any issues they experience with delivery.
+Customer service plays a crucial role in logistics companies, as customers often contact them when they experience issues with their deliveries.
 Customer service chatbots are capable of handling low-to-medium call center tasks such as:

 Chatbots are also valuable tools for analyzing customer experience; chatbot analytics metrics enable businesses to gain a deeper understanding of their customers, allowing them to enhance the customer journey they deliver.